-Domestic Adoption means the transfer on a permanent basis of parental rights and duties for children of from birth parents to adoptive parents.
-Adoption is therefore a permanent legal relationship between the adoptive parents and the child.
-The child has the same legal rights as if they were born in the adoptive family.
+In Ireland Adoption is a service for children.
+This service is delivered through the Child and Family Agency, Tusla and is regulated by the Adoption Authority of Ireland.
+Adoption means the transfer of parental rights and duties for a child from birth parents to adoptive parent/s on a permanent basis.
+Adoption is therefore a permanent legal relationship between the adoptive parent/s and the child.
+The child has the same legal rights, as if they were born to the adoptive family.